tra2116/Project-1-ELKStackDeployment/README.md

 ```

 To verify success, navigate to http://[40.123.36.51]:5601/app/kibana to check that the installation worked as expected.

-- Which file is the playbook?
-- Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running? http://[your.ELK-VM.External.IP]:5601/app/kibana.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._